Find Grad Schools

 22 Yearly Graduations

 The most popular school in the United States for sociology students seekinga doctor's degree is University of Wisconsin - Madison.
 Each year, around 44,600 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $9,273 per year, while in-state graduate students, on average, pay $10,728 per year.
-During the 2020-2021 academic year, 22 people received their doctor's degree in sociology from UW - Madison.
-Of these students, 55% were women and 27% were members of underrepresented racial-ethnic groups.
+During the most recent year for which we have data, 22 people received their doctor's degree in sociology from UW - Madison.
+About 44% of this group were women, and 11% were students from an underrepresented racial-ethnic group.

 #2